First Saturday in June, 10am to 2pm

-We offer the Bulky Waste program to all residents twice during the year — in June and October.
+We offer the Bulky Waste program to all residents once during the year — on the first Saturday in June.
 This is an opportunity to recycle or dispose of items that are too large to fit into the weekly yellow trash bags or that are not allowed in the recycling bins under the Recycling and Solid Waste guidelines.

 Bulky Waste Day is your chance to dispose of really large items.
 "White goods" (enameled metals such as stoves, washers, dryers), scrap metal, tires, and furniture can be brought to the Highway Department yard on Leverett Road between 10am and 2pm without appointment.
 (Space is limited, so large loads may not be accepted.)

 Pesticides, oil-based paints and thinners, and other hazardous materials are not accepted.
 You must take those items to the Household Hazardous Waste Collection Day operated by the Town of Amherst at their Transfer Station on Belchertown Road (Route 9).
 Click on the link above for details.

 Members of the Recycling and Solid Waste Committee will guide you through the disposal process as you arrive at the Highway Department yard on Leverett Road.
 Traffic is routed through the east entrance, with a one-way loop to keep everyone safe [see map of Highway Dep't yard for Bulky Waste Day].
 Before you enter the yard, your load will be checked and a disposal cost will be assessed.
 See the disposal price list for Bulky Waste Days.
 The general concept is to cover the cost of the rolloff containers, processing of special items such as refrigerators, humidifiers and propane tanks, and offer the convenience of an in-town site.
 Please have small bills or a check made out to "Town of Shutesbury" to pay your assessment before entering the yard.